 You want three equal parts in your funnel which can be labeled Top of Funnel, Middle of Funnel, and Bottom of Funnel.
 These represent the three stages of taking a prospect through the awareness (top), interest & evaluation (middle), and conversion (bottom) stages.

 Here are the most common marketing channels in each stage of the funnel.
 You can replicate the funnel image below and populate it with specific campaigns and ideas you have in each category.

 Top of Funnel

-At the top of the funnel, you are creating content and campaigns that target prospects who have never heard of your brand.
-Here are some channels and assets you can create to reach them with the messaging framework we learned about earlier in this article.
+At the top of the funnel, you are creating content and campaigns that target prospects who have not heard of your brand.
+Here are some channels and assets you can create to reach them with the messaging framework we learned earlier in this article.

 - Blog posts